AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 ![JEKYLL CODE ADDED IMAGE](/images/jekyllcode.png)

 With the errors corrected, the other thing I noticed while correcting and testing the codes was that there was a significant lag between the time I correct the code and the corrected code getting reflected on the website.
 Manu said that I might have to do a hard refresh (command + shift + R) on Mac to remove the caches and get the website to work with the new codes.
 So every time I commit a new code, I now do a hard refresh - sometimes it works, sometimes it still doesn’t work and I need to give it some time.
-I refresh both the code page as well as the website.
+Every time I make changes to the code page, I refresh both the code page as well as the website.

 **Day 5 - 23 October 2019 (Wednesday), 12:24pm**